-Tripping on a long power cord is a common cause of electrical safety issues, and damaged extension cords carrying live electrical current are a major fire hazard.
+Tripping on a long power cord is a common cause of electrical safety issues, and damaged extension cords carrying live electrical currents are major fire hazards.

-All plug outlets should be guarded by ground fault circuit interrupters.
+Ground fault circuit interrupters should guard all plug outlets.
 Mediate the chance of electrical shock or electrical fires and protect extension cords with GFCIs.